whowgames/documentation/REST-API/documentation.md

 Please note that game settings can be changed by subsequent requests and events like leveling up for example and are therefor not fix.

+In case you are using the freespin object, which is part of the game object, to obtain freespins from the casino, make sure to validate the freespins with the extra call [GameSessions::validateFreespins](#gamesessionsvalidatefreespins) after you have received them in this call.

 #### HTTP Method

 >POST